-Diagnoses and Treats Pain
+Diagnoses and Treat of Pain

 Oral pain such as toothaches or cracked / fractured teeth can often be difficult to pinpoint.
 Because of the vast network of nerves in the mouth, the pain of a damaged or diseased tooth often is felt in another tooth and/or in the head, neck, or ear. our root canal dentists specialize in diagnosing and treating this type of pain.

-Treats Traumatic Injuries
+Treat of Traumatic Injuries

 Do root canal procedures require multiple visits?

-Once endodontic therapy is completed your tooth should be examined periodically, usually every 6 – 12 months.
+Once Endodontic therapy is completed, your tooth should be examined periodically, Usually every 6 – 12 months.
 This allows us to make sure the tooth has healed or is healing properly.
 Since an abscess may take 2 years to heal, our office will reevaluate the tooth for at least 2 years.